qavajs/playwright-runner-adapter/README.md

 ## Advanced Configuration
 ### Customizing test instance
-Custom test instance can be passed to world constructor as _test_ property.
+Custom test instance can be passed to world constructor as `test` property.
-And then fixtures can be connected with world instance via _init_ property.
+And then fixtures can be connected with world instance via `init` function-property.
 ```typescript
 import { test as base, expect as baseExpect } from '@playwright/test';
 import { SettingsPage } from './settings-page';